alexanderluo666/Nebulance/README.md

 ## Features
 + Choose multiple ships and fly around the beautiful man-made galaxy as a plane, explore and have fun!
-+ Whether you like gathering resources or fighting and fleeing, this game is perfect!
++ Whether you like gathering resources or fighting and fleeing, this game is perfect for you!

 ## Purpose And Vision
 + Name inspiration taken from Nebula(Star clouds) + Balance &#8594; Nebu-lance.
-+ To build a game from scratch while learning React, Threejs, Nodejs, TS(X), HTML and CSS.
++ To build a game from scratch while learning React, Threejs, Nodejs, TS, HTML and CSS.
 + Influenced by notable game titles: EVE Online, Star Citizen.
 + Using low-poly stylized models, such as ones from [Poly Pizza](https://poly.pizza/).
 + First properly made and maintained 3D game of mine.